Coherence and Incoherence

 One series of holograms has grass and other plants as objects.
 Objects from nature act as symbols for dynamics.
 In front of the hologram filigree figures float in space.
 The background is a graphic with colored structures.

-A second series of holograms in this exposition have pyramids as objects, where pyramides are a symbol of statics.
-In these holographic collages the pyramides levitate infront of a graphic design.
+A second series of holograms in this exposition have pyramids as objects, where pyramids are a symbol of statics.
+In these holographic collages the pyramids levitate infront of a graphic design.
 Due to the local variations of the film material different colors arise.

 – Project in cooperation with Beuth University of Applied Sciences Berlin